Ashgrove State School: History

 In March 1924, the minister had approved a land transfer offered by Burke, whereby the original school site would be transferred to the developer in exchange for 5 acre on the opposite side of Glory Street.
 The school building was removed and relocated across the road to the new site on the northern side of Glory Street in 1925.
 The school building was enlarged for the official opening on 31 October 1925.
 Burke then acquired the original school site and subdivided it in 1926.
 The rapid expansion of Ashgrove saw the population increase from 144 in 1911 to 2500 in 1926.
 In August 1927, a further 800 housing allotments in the St Johns Wood and Royal Park estates were released.
 The Ashgrove School celebrated its jubilee in October 1927 with a fete aimed at raising funds to beautify the new school grounds.

 The Great Depression, commencing in 1929 and extending well into the 1930s, caused a dramatic reduction of building work in Queensland and brought private building work to a standstill.
 In response, the Queensland Government provided relief work for unemployed Queenslanders, and also embarked on an ambitious and important building programme to provide impetus to the economy.

 Even before the October 1929 stock market crash, the Queensland Government initiated an Unemployment Relief Scheme work programme managed by the Department of Public Works.
 This included painting and repairs to school buildings.
 By mid-1930, men were undertaking grounds improvement works to schools, creating many large school playing fields.
 These play areas became a standard inclusion within Queensland state schools and a characteristic element.
 The 1930 school fete raised funds to continue work on the school grounds, having already built a tennis and basketball court, with a football field and cricket pitch being developed at that time.
 Tree planting appears to have been minimal as in1931 the Queensland Government discontinued its Arbor Day program. initiated in the 1890s, where trees propagated at the Botanic Gardens were distributed to Queensland schools.

 In June 1932 the Forgan Smith Labor Government came to power through a campaign that advocated increased government spending to counter the effects of the Depression.
 The government embarked on a large public works building programme designed to promote the employment of local skilled workers, the purchase of local building materials and the production of commodious, low maintenance buildings which would be a long-term asset to the state.

 In June 1935, the Director of Education approved plans for a new brick school building for Ashgrove.
-Early plans were drawn up by Arthur James Edwin Moase of the Department of Public Works (DPW) in 1936, with more detailed plans produced in February 1937; both sets of drawings approved by the Chief Architect and Quantity Surveyor, Andew Baxter Leven.
+Early plans were drawn up by Arthur James Edwin Moase of the Department of Public Works (DPW) in 1936, with more detailed plans produced in February 1937; both sets of drawings approved by the Chief Architect and Quantity Surveyor, Andrew Baxter Leven.
 Construction approval was given in April 1937.
 The tram terminus had just been extended and the West Ashgrove shops subsequently developed there.